AndrewWPhillips/eggql/TUTORIAL.md

 ### Interfaces

 Interfaces are an advanced, but sometimes useful, feature of GraphQL.
-Interfaces are similar to interfaces in the type system of Go, so you may be surprised that **eggql** does not use Go interfaces to implement GraphQL interfaces.
+Interfaces are a bit like interfaces in the type system of Go, so you may be surprised that **eggql** does not use Go interfaces to implement GraphQL interfaces.
 Instead, it uses struct embedding.

 To demonstrate interfaces we are going to change the Star Wars example so that the `Character` type is an interface and add two new types `Human` and `Droid` that **implement** the `Character` interface.